A list of characters that appear in ''Zoids: Chaotic Century". Currently under heavy construction.

 - Sadist: Raven loves to torture his victims before offing them for good.
 Best shown when he has Irvine down for the count and he decides to keep stepping on the Command Wolf to make it cry out it pain.

-- The Only One Allowedto Defeat You: Says this nearly word-for-word in the finale, where he saves Van from a fatal attack by Hiltz's Deathsauer.
+- The Only One Allowed to Defeat You: Says this nearly word-for-word in the finale, where he saves Van from a fatal attack by Hiltz's Deathsaurer.

 - Used to Be a Sweet Kid: As a child Raven was a very friendly and happy kid.
-It was only after his father was killed and then Van's father died protecting him that he became so cold.
+Then his family was killed and he was kidnapped by Prozen and trained into an emotionless soldier.

 An organoid owned by Raven.
 A solid jet black in contrast to Zeke's white, he serves as a rival of sorts for Zeke as well as a foil.
 Where Zeke is willful and disobedient, Shadow is unswervingly loyal to Raven; where Zeke is free spirited and whimsical, Shadow is almost robotically efficient.
 Despite being an excellent partner, Shadow suffers from Raven's abuse due to the boy's pathological hatred of Zoids.
 Regardless, Shadow stays by his side no matter what, and is fiercely protective of his young master.